 Where Can You Get Barrels?

 You can always find a 55-gallon blue barrel in any hardware or garden supply store near you.
 You can also try searching online or through your local Craigslist to get the materials for your barrel aquaponics system.
 You can also use recycled barrels from industrial companies that deal with liquid stuff.
-Just make sure that we did not use the barrels for storing harmful chemicals.
+Just make sure that it was not used to store harmful chemicals.

 What is the Best Fish for Barrel Aquaponics?